tstana/cubes-sw/scripts/README.md

     - Enable Out_probe_dac_5V?
     - If the answer to the previous is “Yes”:
         - Out_probe_dac_5V Channel Number:
-- The program creates an output file containing 256 ASCII characters of 1’s and 0’s.
-A ‘1’ signals that the probe bit is set, a ‘0’ that it is cleared.
 - The program ensures that only a single bit is set within bits [0..63], [96..127], [160..223].
 (Only a single block from the ASIC can be routed to the out_probe, not more.)